-You can manage multiple accounts inside of Hootsuite, so if you’re managing social media posting for a lot of different clients, this might be a good option for you.
+What’s great is you can manage multiple accounts inside of it.
+If you’re a social media manager who is posting for multiple clients, this might be a good option for you.

 Both of these tools are really worth looking into to save you some time in the long run.

 The two tools that I prefer for Instagram scheduling are Later and Planoly.
-These are both really great tools for scheduling out your or your client’s Instagram posts.
-Be sure to check them out.
+These are both really great tools for scheduling and will save you so much time.

 When you’re done, all that is left is an image of you (or a client).
 You can put this on different social media posts or you can put it on your Facebook backgrounds.
 It’s a really, really great tool and I really recommend it if you haven’t taken the time or the finances to get professional headshots yet.

 Both of these tools are ones that you can use to manipulate PDFs.
-That means if you have a block of space inside of a PDF, you can actually make it to where the user (or yourself, later) can fill out and type inside of that PDF.
-You can add check marks, radio dials, and many more.
-You can customize a PDF with both of these tools.
-I recommend both of them.
+That means if you have a block of space inside of a PDF, you can actually make it to where the user can fill out and type inside of that PDF.
+You can add checkmarks, radio dials, and many more.
 They’re really awesome!